wichtounet/eddic/README.md

 ## Contributors ##

-At this time, I'm the only contributor of the project : Baptiste Wicht, CH
+At this time, I'm the only contributor of the project : Baptiste Wicht, from Switzerland

 ## Contribute ##

+The project is open for any kind of contribution : new features, hotfixes, tests, ...

 If you want to contribute to this project, you can contact me by [email](baptiste.wicht@gmail.com) or via my [website](http://baptiste-wicht.com/).